hashicorp/nomad/website/source/docs/telemetry/metrics.html.md

 ---
-layout: "docs"
+layout: docs
-page_title: "Metrics"
+page_title: Metrics
-sidebar_current: "docs-telemetry-metrics"
+sidebar_current: docs-telemetry-metrics
-description: |-
-  Learn about the different metrics available in Nomad.
+description: Learn about the different metrics available in Nomad.
 ---

 # Metrics

 The Nomad agent collects various runtime metrics about the performance of different libraries and subsystems.
 These metrics are aggregated on a ten